SnapKit/SnapKit/docs.md

 > `.priority` allows you to specify an exact priority

-Priorities are can be tacked on to the end of a constraint chain like so:
+Priorities can be tacked on to the end of a constraint chain like so:

 ```swift
 make.top.equalTo(label.snp.top).priority(600)